efritz/dotfiles/docs/updating.md

 ## Brew packages

-After installing a new package via brew, run the following commands to update the Brewfile.
+After installing a new package via brew or a new VSCode extension, run the following commands to update the Brewfile.

 ```bash
 brew bundle dump --force